DSD-DBS/py-capellambse/ci-templates/gitlab/README.rst

 ---------------------------

 If you use the `Capella Filtering extension`__, you can automatically derive filtered projects from the main project.
+The derived projects are stored as Gitlab job artifacts, and can optionally be pushed to separate branches.

 __ https://github.com/eclipse/capella-filtering

-This can also be combined with pre-rendering cached diagram images for each derived model.

 Add the following code to your ``.gitlab-ci.yml``: